abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 \end{equation}
 $$

-Similar to the two systems we can also define a linearity with respect each argument of the three or more systems when all the other arguments are fixed.
+Similar to the two systems case, We can also define a linearity with respect each argument of the three or more systems when all the other arguments are fixed.
 This is called multilinearity.

-In the same way we defined the probability vector $|\psi\rangle$ in alternate way in two systems case, Here also we can do that for each $a_1 \in \Sigma_1$, $a_2 \in \Sigma_2$,...,$a_n \in \Sigma_n$ in the following way,
+If individual systems are indipendent, then we can describe the probability associated with each classical state of joint system in a following way.

 $$
 \begin{equation} \tag{4}